wklchris/sphinx-simrofy-theme/tools/ReadMe.md

 # ReadMe: Tools <!-- omit in toc -->

 This ReadMe is for developers.
 If you are interested in customizing Simrofy or creating a Sphinx theme by yourself, this ReadMe may help.

+All scripts under this folder **must be run under the root of the project**, not under this 'tools' folder.

 In the documentation of Simrofy, I will give some examples on how to customize it.